How to use data to maximize your marketing automation investment

 Data has become a crucial part of marketing automation.
-Companies regularly collect, store and analyze large amounts of data on their customers every day.
+Companies regularly collect, store and analyse large amounts of data on their customers every day.
 Every browse, click, and action enriches your database.

 But here’s the catch: data is not the same as information.
-If you gather data but don’t analyze or use it effectively, it doesn’t really accelerate your marketing efforts or provide the ROI you were after.
+If you gather data but don’t analyse or use it effectively, it doesn’t really accelerate your marketing efforts or provides the ROI you were after.

-Without clear knowledge of and access to the data you have, you can’t fully utilize marketing automation or create actionable insights about your customer.
+Without clear knowledge of and access to the data you have, you can’t fully utilise marketing automation or create actionable insights about your customer.